YangPiCui/3DPrinterCalibrationAndTuning/Raise3D_Pro2/README.md

 ### StartEndG-codes.txt
 [Cura G-code has some perks](https://github.com/Ultimaker/Cura/issues/6383).
-Don't use this G-code, as once set, it would always use the 1th extruder as the initial extruder.
+Don't use the below G-code.
+Once set, it would always use the 1th of the 0th extruder as the initial extruder.
-T1
-G1 F200 E{switch_extruder_retraction_amount}      ;Extrude filament
 Print long skirt/brim lines to prime the nozzle head for single extrusion mode instead.
+> T1  ;or T0
+> G1 F200 E{switch_extruder_retraction_amount}      ;Extrude filament

 References:
 * [Cura keywords](https://github.com/Ultimaker/Cura/blob/master/resources/definitions/fdmprinter.def.json)